OdiaNLP/WhatsAppExtractor/README.md

 # WhatsAppExtractor
 Extracts necessary contents from a WhatsApp chat-export.
+## Prerequisites
-Please see the [Whatsapp FAQ](https://faq.whatsapp.com/en/android/23756533), if you want to know how to export chat conversations on whatsapp.
+- Please see the [Whatsapp FAQ](https://faq.whatsapp.com/en/android/23756533), if you want to know how to export chat conversations on whatsapp.
+- Python >= 3.6

 ## Usage: